Happy, healthy kids need at least 60 minutes of physical activity every day, according to the American Institute for Cancer Research.

 “Whatever you do, don’t force them,” she says.
 You don’t want to make exercise seem like a punishment, or something they dread.

-Try this: Talk enthusiastically about the fun activity you have planned for later in the day—whether it’s a gym visit or some household chores.
+Try this: Talk enthusiastically about the fun activity you have planned for later in the day—whether it’s a new trying a new activity or some household chores.

 "If you talk like it’s the most fun thing in the world, and you give them time to get excited for it, that helps drive their interest,” she says.

 Also, give them choices.
-If you ask your children whether they want to make forts or go to the park, it usually won’t occur to them that doing neither is an option.
+If you ask your children whether they want to make forts or do an exercise video, it usually won’t occur to them that doing neither is an option.

 Finally, after your kids have gotten some exercise, say things like, “Wasn’t that fun to run around?” or “I feel so great when I exercise.”
 This will reinforce the idea that physical activity is something enjoyable.